 Of the 5.6 million firms in the United States, 99.7% of them employ less than 500 workers.
 Just as each of us as individuals are increasingly dependent on technology so these small businesses are increasingly technology-reliant.
 At some point, they have to consider whether at least some of their employees are technology specialists.

+While a lot of these firms have their own IT staff or hire IT support companies in Melbourne, not everyone understands why this might be important for them to do.
 If your small business isn’t a technology business, you may wonder what purpose an IT department serves for you.
 Read on to learn why you may need dedicated IT staff.

 Small Business IT Department